CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 };
 ```

-The features are grouped by store type and counted using the `groupValuesByColumn` method.
-This method returns an array of key-value properties with the store type (category) as the key and the number of stores as the value.
+The features are grouped by store type and the revenue is summed up using the `groupValuesByColumn` method.
+This method returns an array of key-value properties with the store type (category) as the key and the revenue per store type as the value.
 We call this method using the store type as the keys column and the store revenue as the values column.

-This method uses a map-reduce approach: in the map stage, we assign the store to its category (store type) and in the reduce stage we accumulate the store revenue.
+This method uses a map-reduce approach: in the map stage, we assign each store to its category (store type) and in the reduce stage we accumulate the store revenue.
 Finally we sum up the revenues for each of the store types.

 ```javascript
 export function groupValuesByColumn(data, valuesColumn, keysColumn) {